marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   functions are the same as those specified for namespace-scope C++ objects (see :ref:`c++-attributes`).
-However, at present, the order in which constructors for C++ objects with static storage duration and functions decorated with attribute :option:`constructor` are invoked is unspecified.
+However, at present, the order in which constructors for C++ objects with static storage duration and functions decorated with attribute :gcc-attr:`constructor` are invoked is unspecified.
   In mixed declarations, attribute ``init_priority`` can be used to impose a specific ordering.

-  Using the argument forms of the :option:`constructor` and ``destructor`` attributes on targets where the feature is not supported is rejected with an error.
+  Using the argument forms of the :gcc-attr:`constructor` and ``destructor`` attributes on targets where the feature is not supported is rejected with an error.

-.. option:: copy
+.. gcc-attr:: copy

   .. index:: copy function attribute

-  The :option:`copy` attribute applies the set of attributes with which :samp:`{function}` has been declared to the declaration of the function to which the attribute is applied.
+  The :gcc-attr:`copy` attribute applies the set of attributes with which :samp:`{function}` has been declared to the declaration of the function to which the attribute is applied.
 The attribute is designed for libraries that define aliases or function resolvers that are expected to specify the same set of attributes as their targets.
-The :option:`copy` attribute can be used with functions, variables, or types.
+The :gcc-attr:`copy` attribute can be used with functions, variables, or types.
 However, the kind of symbol to which the attribute is applied (either function or variable) must match the kind of symbol to which the argument refers.
-  The :option:`copy` attribute copies only syntactic and semantic attributes but not attributes that affect a symbol's linkage or visibility such as ``alias``, :option:`visibility`, or :option:`weak`.
-The :option:`deprecated` and ``target_clones`` attribute are also not copied.
+  The :gcc-attr:`copy` attribute copies only syntactic and semantic attributes but not attributes that affect a symbol's linkage or visibility such as ``alias``, :gcc-attr:`visibility`, or :gcc-attr:`weak`.
+The :gcc-attr:`deprecated` and ``target_clones`` attribute are also not copied.
   See :ref:`common-type-attributes`.
   See :ref:`common-variable-attributes`.

-  For example, the :samp:`{StrongAlias}` macro below makes use of the ``alias`` and :option:`copy` attributes to define an alias named :samp:`{alloc}` for function :samp:`{allocate}` declared with attributes :samp:`{alloc_size}`, :samp:`{malloc}`, and :samp:`{nothrow}`.
+  For example, the :samp:`{StrongAlias}` macro below makes use of the ``alias`` and :gcc-attr:`copy` attributes to define an alias named :samp:`{alloc}` for function :samp:`{allocate}` declared with attributes :samp:`{alloc_size}`, :samp:`{malloc}`, and :samp:`{nothrow}`.
 Thanks to the ``__typeof__`` operator the alias has the same type as the target function.
-As a result of the :option:`copy` attribute the alias also shares the same attributes as the target.
+As a result of the :gcc-attr:`copy` attribute the alias also shares the same attributes as the target.

   .. code-block:: c++